prashar3107/Aadi_prashar/README.md

 * Ensure you have a sufficient balance for burning tokens.
 * Check the contract deployment address and network configuration.
 # Authors
-Dominique Pizzie - Aditya Gandu
+Dominique Pizzie - Aditya Prashar